-Slide 8: Symptoms
+Slide 8: Symptoms Review

 "As we just discussed, there are various signs and symptoms of depression.
 Some of the students in the videos described feeling sad or irritable, a change in their sleep pattern, their appetite and general hygiene.
-As you see on the slide, these are symptoms of someone who is experiencing depression.
-It's important to note that to be diagnosed with depression by a doctor or mental health professional, a person has to have at least 5 symptoms present for most of the time for at least 2 weeks."
+As you see on the slide, these are symptoms of depression.
+Only a doctor or mental health professional can provide a diagnosis of depression, and in order to do so, a person has to have at least 5 symptoms present for most of the time for at least 2 weeks."